 LAKE AND PENINSULA SCHOOL DISTRICT

 Letter to the Governing Board

+Year Ended June 30, 2021

+LAKE AND PENINSULA SCHOOL DISTRICT

+Letter to the Governing Board

-Year Ended June 30, 2019
+Year Ended June 30, 2021

-October 4, 2019

-Members of the School Board Lake and Peninsula School District King Salmon, Alaska

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Lake and Peninsula School District (District) for the year ended June 30, 2019.
+October 30, 2021 Members of the School Board Lake and Peninsula School District King Salmon, Alaska We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Lake and Peninsula School District (District) for the year ended June 30, 2021.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, the Uniform Guidance, and the State of Alaska Audit Guide and Compliance Supplement for State Single Audits, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated June 20, 2019.
+We have communicated such information in our letter to you dated May 27, 2021.
 Professional standards also require that we communicate to you the following information related to our audit.

-Significant Accounting Policies and Transactions

-Management is responsible for the selection and use of appropriate accounting policies.
+Significant Accounting Policies and Transactions Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Lake and Peninsula School District are described in Note 1 to the financial statements.
-As discussed in Note IV.B. to the financial statements, the District participates in the Alaska Public Employees' Retirement System (PERS) and the Alaska Teachers Retirement System (TRS).
-In 2019, the District recognized a change in accounting estimate regarding the Defined Contribution Pension Forfeitures.
+No new accounting policies were adopted and the application of existing policies was not changed during 2021.
 We noted no transactions entered into by Lake and Peninsula School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.
+Accounting Estimates Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+The most sensitive estimates affecting the financial statements were: All Opinion Units: